The second interpretation Center was installed in the 13th century castle of Palalda-Amelie-les-Bains, and was inaugurated on 5th June 2009.

 A castle was built on the site as well as a church, mentioned for the first time in 967, and which would undergo several successive modifications.
 Between 1254 and 1260, the first known Lord of Palalda, Guillaume-Hugues de Serralongue, Lord of Cabrenç, had the castle fortifications replaced by two imposing signal towers still visible today in the heart of the village.

-The museum is housed in the remains of the castle, and is located on the edge of a charming square that overlooks the forecourt of the Romanesque Church of Saint Martin.
+The centre is located on the edge of a charming square overlooking the square of the Romanesque church of Saint Martin.